virtua-sa/gitci314/README.md

 2. [Flash](https://etcher.io/) a [Raspbian image](https://downloads.raspberrypi.org/raspbian_latest) on it
 3. `curl -sSL https://raw.githubusercontent.com/virtua-sa/gitci314/master/install | bash`

+It takes up to 30 minutes to run Gitlab for the first time.
+Also, first access to Gitlab may be very slow but it improves greatly after few requets.

 *Warning: SSH port of your Raspberry Pi will be changed from 22 to 2022 to allow Git over SSH.*

 ## Recommendations